Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Numerical Experiments

+\revise{We first assume that two APs are present in the simulation area and they are placed $250\m$ apart.
+Note that, because the area is wrapped around, the exact positions of the two APs are immaterial.}

-Fig.~\ref{fig:two-AP} presents the \gls{CDF} of the per-UE downlink SE achieved with $L = 2$ APs, frame length $\nsync = 1$ slots, and phase noise spectrum level $S\sub{PN} = -80\dBcHz$.
-Phase estimation is performed using the designed Kalman filter.
+\revise{In Fig.~\ref{fig:two-AP}, we present the \gls{CDF} of the per-UE downlink SE computed using Corollary~\ref{cor:SE} for frame length $\nsync = 1$ slots, and phase noise spectrum level $\revise{S_{100}} = -80\dBcHz$.} Phase estimation is performed using the designed Kalman filter.
 We also show two benchmarks: the case with no phase noise and the case with AP~$2$ turned off.
 In the latter, AP~$1$ still transmits a demodulation pilot in every slot, but no inter-AP phase calibration is needed.
 We observe that phase noise substantially degrades the \gls{SE} compared to the no-phase-noise benchmark.
 Furthermore, when there is phase noise, coherent beamforming from both APs with calibration significantly outperforms the single-AP scenario, especially for UEs in unfavorable locations.
-Finally, compared to conjugate beamforming, \gls{ZF} beamforming performs substantially better, but its SE loss due to phase noise is more significant.
+Compared to conjugate beamforming, \gls{ZF} beamforming performs substantially better, but its SE loss due to phase noise is more significant.\footnote{\revise{In some specific settings (e.g., with a limited number of AP antennas), not reported in this paper, conjugate beamforming can achieve higher SE than \gls{ZF} beamforming. {However, ZF beamforming is generally preferable.}}} \revise{Finally, we also plot the \gls{SE} computed using~\eqref{eq:rate_i} with Monte-Carlo simulation of $|\DS_{k,i}|$, $\Exop[|\BU_{k,i}|^2]$, and $\Exop[|\UI_{k,i}|^2]$ with the formulas in~\eqref{eq:tmp410}--\eqref{eq:tmp418}.
+The simulation results match closely the values obtained with the closed-form expressions in~\eqref{eq:rate_i_conj}, \eqref{eq:rate_i_ZF}, validating these expressions.}